 Low Carb for Pre-Diabetes and Type 2

-Low carb is essential for those with Type 2 diabetes wishing to achieve normal blood glucose control, to assist in achieving a healthy weight and improve cardiovascular risk factors.
+Low-carb is essential for those with Type 2 diabetes wishing to achieve normal blood glucose control, to assist in achieving a healthy weight and improve cardiovascular risk factors.

 - Second, if the body is not making sufficient insulin, and insulin has to be injected, the injected insulin still cannot work efficiently due to insulin resistance.

 Insulin resistance can become so severe that some with Type 2 can take hundreds and hundreds of units of insulin per day and still not achieve normal blood glucose numbers.

 Type 1 Diabetes

 Parents are advised, “just allow the child to eat like a “normal child” and cover with insulin.”
-Blood glucose and A1c targets are then set SO high so as to insure that the child will not suffer from hypoglycemia (low blood glucose) from the HUGE doses of insulin needed to allow them to eat a Standard American Diet.
+Blood glucose and A1c targets are then set SO high so as to ensure that the child will not suffer from hypoglycemia (low blood glucose) from the HUGE doses of insulin needed to allow them to eat a Standard American Diet.

 A significant number of those with Type 1 can also then develop insulin resistance as well from the high carbohydrate intake, necessitating the use of large amounts of insulin.

-Low Carb for Type 1
+Low-Carb for Type 1

-In fact, those using a low carbohydrate approach have much more stable blood glucose, some nearly eliminating hypoglycemic episodes altogether.
+In fact, those using a low-carbohydrate approach have much more stable blood glucose, some nearly eliminating hypoglycemic episodes altogether.
 It really makes perfect sense.
-Think about it…less (fast acting, blood-sugar-spiking) carbs, less insulin, less hypoglycemia.
+Think about it…less (fast-acting, blood-sugar-spiking) carbs, less insulin, less hypoglycemia.

-The reduced insulin needs and normalized blood glucose can help those with Type 1 to reduce or avoid the risk of diabetes related complications.
+The reduced insulin needs and normalized blood glucose can help those with Type 1 to reduce or avoid the risk of diabetes-related complications.

 Benefits of a Low Carb Approach

 And nothing is more delicious than real, whole foods.
-Not only will blood glucose be normalized, but with a low carbohydrate way of eating, an improved quality of life, vitality, energy and wellness can be expected and achieved.
+Not only will blood glucose be normalized, but with a low carbohydrate way of eating, improved quality of life, vitality, energy and wellness can be expected and achieved.